jgscott/ECO394D/slides/01_intro_probability/01_intro_probability.md

 - Of those 15, 12 are treated and survive, on average.
 - Thus inuitively, we should have P(survive | cancer) = 12/15 = 0.8

-Let's calculate this using the rule for conditional probabilities:
+We get the same answer using the rule for conditional probabilities:

 $$
 \begin{aligned}